mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 A program can be split into three stages: setup, runtime, and cleanup.
 Setup is the stage during which internal state is assembled in order to make runtime possible.
 Runtime is the stage during which a program's actual function is being performed.
-Cleanup is the stage during which runtime stop and internal state is disassembled.
+Cleanup is the stage during which runtime stops and internal state is disassembled.

-A graceful (i.e. reliably correct) setup is quite natural to accomplish, but unfortunately a graceful cleanup is not a programmer's first concern, and frequently is not a concern at all.
+A graceful (i.e. reliably correct) setup is quite natural to accomplish, but unfortunately a graceful cleanup is not a programmer's first concern (and frequently is not a concern at all).
 However, when building reliable and correct programs, a graceful cleanup is as important as a graceful setup and runtime.
 A program is still running while it is being cleaned up, and it's possibly even acting on the outside world still.
 Shouldn't it behave correctly during that